JamesRussell23/drawql/README.md

 ## Getting Started

 ### Prerequisites
-Navigate to the organization repo, copy + paste link into your terminal and `git clone`
+Navigate to the organization repo, copy + paste link into your terminal and clone.

+`git clone`

 ### Installing
-Naviate to client directory and install node modules, and do the same for `npm install`
+Naviate to client directory and install node modules, and do the same for

+`npm install`

 ## Deployment
 Heroku

 ## Built With
-* React: Router, Konva
+* React: Router, Konva, Bootstrap
 * Apollo Server Express
 * Apollo Client
 * PostgreSQL